Commercial Road: History

-Commercial Road was constructed in 1802–6 as a direct route to link dock traffic between the West India Docks and East India Docks to the City of London.
-An Act of Parliament awarded construction to the Commercial Road Company, whose trustees were allowed to raise money and levy tolls.
+Commercial Road was constructed in 1802–1806 as a direct route to link dock traffic between the West India Docks and East India Docks to the City of London.
+The Roads from West India Docks Act 1802 (42 Geo.
+3. c. ci) awarded construction to the Commercial Road Company, whose trustees were allowed to raise money and levy tolls.
 The road originally began at Back Church Lane and cut a straight line across fields north of the busy Ratcliffe Highway, taking advantage of land cleared by a major fire in 1794 that had destroyed a large part of the neighbourhood.
 By the 1830s it was almost entirely lined with houses all the way to Limehouse.

 In 1828, the Commercial Road Company built a tramway from Aberdeen granite along the road, to alleviate traffic concerns.
 The London and Blackwall Railway was built parallel to Commercial Road; along with the numerous factories, this caused the street to become overcrowded and polluted.

 In the 1860s Commercial Road became a public road, with ownership transferring to the Metropolitan Board of Works (MBW), and road tolls were abolished.
 In 1870, the MBW extended the street westwards to Gardiner's Corner, where it met Whitechapel High Street and Commercial Street.
 This junction remained in place until Gardner's was destroyed in a fire in the early 1970s.

 In 1943, Commercial Road was marked for improvement in the County of London Plan, after much of the surrounding area had been destroyed by bombing.
 Numerous side streets south of the road towards Ratcliffe Highway were cleared of slums and replaced with modern housing.
 The Commercial Road Conservation Area was established by the London Borough of Tower Hamlets in 1989.
 It is focused on numerous listed buildings around Nos.
 300–334 about halfway along the road.